 The Paris-Brest-Paris website contains a huge amount of information and is the best source of accurate information about the event.

 While PBP is an individual ride and achievement, it’s great to feel part of a team.
 Audax Australia members have access to a fabulous and highly desirable team jersey and other clothing, an organised bag drop, and co-ordinated team accommodation.

 Members can subscribe to the 2019 PBP Newsletter by emailing firstname.lastname@example.org

-American travel company, Travel Haus, is providing the bag drop service and team hotel for Australian team members.
-The Hôtel Restaurant Campanile in Saint-Quentin-en-Yvelines has been designated as the Australian team hotel.
-You can book the hotel and bag drop service on the Travel Haus PBP website.
-Hotel bookings made through Travel Haus include bicycle and luggage storage facilities for the period of your stay and while you ride PBP.
+The PBP sub committee is seeking out a bag drop service and possibly a team hotel for Australian team members.
+It’s hoped that you will be able to book your hotel and bag drop service through one provider and that this will include drop bag and luggage storage facilities for the period of your stay and while you ride PBP.

 Entry numbers have been limited for the 2019 PBP and all the available pre-registration places have been filled.

 ACP have advised that no further places will be made available for the 2019 edition.

 Reprinted from AUK (with additions by Audax Australia from 1999 and 2014)

 In the first long cycle race, the 600km Bordeaux-Paris, the British unexpectedly took the first three places by riding without rest, G P Mills being the winner in under 27 hours.
 The event made a great impression on the French public.